publications

 aforagerslife

-Write to the Centre (Haunui Press, 2016) – a nonfiction book about the practice of keeping a journal; lots of examples from and discussion of my own practice, plus exercises for those wishing to start journaling.
-Read reviews.
+A nonfiction book about the practice of keeping a journal, including examples of my own practice, plus encouraging and accessible exercises for those wishing to start a journal practice.

-The Comforter (Seraph Press, 2011) – a collection of poetry.
-Read reviews.
+The Comforter (Seraph Press, 2011)

 ANTHOLOGIES: